ajdinpasic/Learning-management-system-/README.md

 ## Technologies

-I used Bitnami WAMP stack on my WIN 10 for communicating with the MYSQL DB and running web server on my localhost (127.0.0.1) with php modules.
+I used Bitnami WAMP stack on my WIN 10 for communicating with the MYSQL DB and running web server on my localhost (127.0.0.1) with php modules. <br>
-<b> Backend: </b> PHP with LARAVEL framework
+<b> Backend: </b> PHP with LARAVEL framework <br>
 <b> Frontend: </b> HTML,CSS,JS with Bootstrap framework

 ## Installation